 Lombard Street is one of the most famous streets in all of San Francisco.
 It is infamous for its steep incline and hair-raising hairpin turns.
 This street is known for being the most crooked street in the world.
 It is also a popular attraction due to its beautiful brick architecture and flower gardens.

 If you need a break, the Japanese Tea Garden is the oldest tea garden in the United States.
-Featuring classical Japanese architecture and high tea cuisine, the Japanese Tea Garden is a perfect place to sit back and wind down for a late lunch after a full first day of sight-seeing.
+Featuring classical Japanese architecture and high tea cuisine, the Japanese Tea Garden in the Golden Gate Park is a perfect place to sit back and wind down for a late lunch after a full first day of sight-seeing.

 Day 2 – Chinatown and Fisherman’s Wharf